-On November 4, 2011, the Sandusky grand jury presentment somehow found its way onto the Attorney General's website.
+On November 4, 2011, the Sandusky court docket somehow found its way onto the Pennsylvania Unified Judicial System website.
 It was apparently removed - at least temporarily - while the AG hustled to put Sandusky in shackles and get him away from children.....after a three year long investigation.

 Here's Nils Frederickson:

 And while the cops went to round up Sandusky, Nils hovered over his computer, banging out the press release that would establish the narrative for the Sandusky scandal.
-And link the presentment to the press release.
+The presentment was linked in the press release.

-Nevertheless, even if they hadn't linked the presentment, Frederickson's false account was being run across the newswires.
+Even if they hadn't linked the presentment (or if it was kept under seal) Frederickson's false account was being run across the newswires.
 Some of the more fictional parts follow.